flaxeeydeveloper/SquareCloudManager/README.md

 - [] Back up your application (if your plan allows it);
 - [] Is it possible to upload/commit via Discord;

-> ⚠️ Other functions are still under development.
-> ⚠️ It is important to remember that errors can happen, and your report is necessary so that the problem can be resolved.
+> ⚠️ It is important to remember that errors can happen, and your report is necessary so that the problem can be resolved (Some functions are still under development).

 ---
 ### 🤔 How to install?